simondereuver/TWUN13/README.md

 In the commandline while at the root directory.
 Before installing dependencies and make sure you have Node.js installed.
 After Node.js is installed and updated install the dependencies of the project with the ```npm install``` command.
+An additional command is needed to be run which is ```npm install jsonwebtoken``` before being able to run the server.

 To start the application use the command in the TWUN13 folder. ```npm start``` To start the server use the command in the backend folder. ```npm run start```